thbtppl/latex-tips-advice/README.md

 ## Syntax and spell-check

-You can detect 'hidden' Unicode characters by searching the string `[^\x00-\x7f]` as a regular expression.
+* The R package [`TeXCheckR`](https://github.com/HughParsonage/TeXCheckR) is an excellent syntax/spell checker for LaTeX.
+It can also check the structure of your `.bib` file.

-Use the Python package `pdfx` https://pypi.org/project/pdfx/ (not to be mistaken with the [pdfx](https://ctan.org/pkg/pdfx?lang=en) LaTeX package) to check for broken links in your PDF.
+* The [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex) extension of VS Code is a good spell/grammar checker, based on [LanguageTool](https://languagetool.org/).

-The `lacheck` utility is good at detecting questionable syntax in your .tex files.
-Note however some false positives will be raised due to the use of packages.
+* The `lacheck` utility shipped with most LaTeX distributions is also good at detecting questionable syntax in your `.tex` files.
+Note some false positives will be raised due to the use of some packages. `chktex` performs poorly compared to `lacheck`.

-No point in using `chktex`.
+* You can check your bibliography using `biber --tool --validate-datamodel main.bib`

-`TeXCheckR` is at the moment the best syntax/spell checker for LaTeX.
+* You can detect 'hidden' Unicode characters by searching the string `[^\x00-\x7f]` as a regular expression.

-You can check your bibliography using `biber --tool --validate-datamodel references.bib`
+* Use the Python package `pdfx` https://pypi.org/project/pdfx/ (not to be mistaken with the [`pdfx`](https://ctan.org/pkg/pdfx?lang=en) LaTeX package) to check for broken links in your PDF.

 ## Floats (graphics and tables)